 Have you noticed that your relationship is mostly one-sided?
 Do any of the situations discussed above sound familiar?
-If you find yourself getting into this cycle of emotionally destructive relationships time and time again, it is time to seriously consider getting out of this toxic relationship.
+If you find yourself getting into this cycle of emotionally destructive relationships time and time again, it is time to seriously consider finding out how to stop codependency.

 You can follow the steps below.

 Take out time for yourself.
 If you have to leave the relationship for a while, do it.
 When you are too engrossed with the other person, the best step to take is to end the relationship completely.
 It may seem harsh and difficult but if you do not, both of you will keep acting the same way.
 Nothing will change.